grafana/mimir/docs/sources/architecture/about-the-key-value-store.md

 # About the key-value store

-A key-value (KV) store is a database that store data indexed by key.
+A key-value (KV) store is a database that stores data indexed by key.
 Grafana Mimir requires a key-value store for the following features:

 - [Hash ring]({{< relref "./about-the-hash-ring.md" >}})